Reserved political positions: Denmark

-The Folketing consists of 179 representatives; including two from Greenland and a further two from the Faroe Islands.
+The Folketing consists of 179 representatives, including two from Greenland and two from the Faroe Islands.

+Finland

+The Parliament of Finland consists of 200 representatives, including one from Åland who usually caucus with the Swedish People's Party of Finland.

 Kosovo

 The Assembly of the Republic of Kosovo has 120 directly elected members; 20 are reserved for national minorities as follows: